Teoscar Hernández Preview, Player Props: Mariners vs. Athletics

 Teoscar Hernández At The Plate

-- Hernandez enters this game on a six-game hitting streak.
-Over the course of his last outings, he's hitting .409 with three homers.
+- Hernandez enters this game on a seven-game hitting streak.
+In his last outings, he's hitting .429 with three homers.

-- In 15.5% of his games this season, he has hit a home run, and 4% of his trips to the dish.
+- He has hit a long ball in 15.4% of his games this year, and 4% of his plate appearances.

-- In 36.4% of his games this year, Hernandez has had at least one RBI.
-He's picked up more than one in 16.3% and driven in three or more of his team's runs in four contests.
+- Hernandez has driven in a run in 48 games this season (36.9%), including 22 games with more than one RBI (16.9%).
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.